-b.
-Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 5% of regular building occupants (minimum of two spaces per building).
+All electric lights (except decorative lights, emergency lights and other special-purpose lighting) used in b.
+Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 5% of regular building occupants (minimum of two spaces per building). c.

-c.
 Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.

-OR-----

-Bike parking policy
+OR Bike parking policy The following requirements are met: a.

-a.
 Bicycles are allowed in retail spaces.
-In multi-floor buildings, building occupants and visitors are able to utilize elevators or freight elevators to transport bicycles between floors.
+In multi-floor buildings, building occupants and visitors are able to utilize elevators or freight elevators to transport bicycles between floors. b.

-b.
 Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.

-Dwelling Units:

-Bike parking infrastructure

-a.
-Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 2.5% of peak visitors (minimum of four spaces per building).

-b.
-Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 30% of building residents (minimum of one space per building).
+Dwelling Units: Bike parking infrastructure The following requirements are met: a.
+Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 2.5% of peak visitors (minimum of four spaces per building). b.
+Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance and can accommodate at least 30% of building residents (minimum of one space per building). c.

-c.
 Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.

-OR------

-Bike parking policy
+OR Bike parking policy The following requirements are met: a.

-a.
 Bicycles are allowed in dwelling units.
-In multi-floor buildings, building occupants and visitors are able to utilize elevators or freight elevators to transport bicycles between floors.
+In multi-floor buildings, building occupants and visitors are able to utilize elevators or freight elevators to transport bicycles between floors. b.

-b.
 Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.

-Part 2: Provide Facilities for Active Occupants

-All Spaces except Dwelling Units:

-Projects provide the following:
+Part 2: Provide Facilities for Active Occupants All Spaces except Dwelling Units: Projects provide the following: a.

-a.
 One on-site shower and changing room for the first 100 regular building occupants (excluding all early childhood education and primary school students) and an additional shower and changing facility for every 150 additional regular building occupants (excluding all early childhood education and primary school students).